 Laurie’s most recent essay, Connection Lost: Distance Learning’s Great Divide, appears in About Place Journal.
 It deals with the effects of remote learning on a small number of students in the South Bronx.
 You can read it here.

 Among other online articles, Laurie was very honored to write a personal essay about the stigma of lung cancer and the death of her brother for StandUp2Cancer, Lung Cancer and Stigma; a Sister’s View.
-And for Pop and Politics, she was delighted to write a profile of the Senegalese-American drumming prodigy, Magatte Sow (article below).
+And for Pop and Politics, she was delighted to write a profile of the Senegalese-American drumming prodigy, Magatte Sow.
+Both of these articles appear below.

 Lung Cancer and Stigma; A Sister’s View